drshahizan/software-engineering/materials/sec01/mod3.md

 Overall, agile methodology offers a more flexible and adaptable approach to project management and software development than traditional waterfall models.
 By emphasizing collaboration, customer satisfaction, and continuous improvement, agile methodology can help teams deliver better products in less time while also fostering a more collaborative and engaged work environment.

 ## Rapid Software Development
+Agile methodology is a project management approach that emphasizes rapid development and delivery, planning, and agile development techniques.
+In software development, these principles are often implemented using tools like GitHub, which is a popular code hosting and collaboration platform that allows teams to work together on software development projects.

+1. **Rapid development and delivery:** Agile methodology focuses on delivering a working product in short development cycles, with frequent releases and continuous improvement.
+With GitHub, teams can work together to rapidly develop and deliver software by collaborating on code, reviewing and merging pull requests, and automating tests and deployment.

+2. **Plan development:** Agile methodology encourages teams to plan development based on user stories, which are short descriptions of a feature or requirement from the perspective of the end-user.
+In GitHub, teams can create and manage user stories using issues and project boards, which help to organize and prioritize work and track progress towards milestones.

+3. **Agile development:** Agile development techniques, such as Scrum and Kanban, are often used to implement agile methodology in software development.
+With GitHub, teams can use these techniques to manage and complete complex projects by organizing work into sprints, creating backlogs and prioritizing tasks, and visualizing work in progress using project boards and dashboards.

 ## Agile Development